raysan5/raylib-gamejam-template/README.md

  - Game must be 256x256 pixels screen size
  - Game must be compiled for web

+NOTE: Several GitHub Actions workflows have been preconfigured to automatically build your game for Windows, Linux and WebAssembly on each commit.
+Those workflows automatically sync with latest version of raylib available to build.

 The repo is also pre-configured with a default `LICENSE` (zlib/libpng) and a `README.md` (this one) to be properly filled by users.
 Feel free to change the LICENSE as required.